 The Southern Journal of Policy and Justice is excited to kick off this academic year!

-I am proud to announce the completion of our Spring 2015 journal and the diligent work from our 2014-2015 staff.
+I am proud to announce our 2015-2016 Editorial Board and staff!
 Congratulations and best of luck to the following:

-Jessica Williams, University of Maryland, Francis King Carey School of Law
+Ivana Hughes, The University of Alabama School of Law

 Our journal provides an outlet for both professional and student-authored works that embody the Journal’s mission of serving as a vehicle for social, economical, and political uplift in the Southern African-American community.
 As such, we receive and review article submissions from students and professionals throughout the fall.

-Editor-in-Chief, Southern Journal of Policy and Justice, Volume IX
+Editor-in-Chief, Southern Journal of Policy and Justice, Volume X